 New Jersey labels or categorizes violations of state law or offenses against the state and its citizenry a little differently than most states.
 Criminal or quasi-criminal violations include categories of offenses known as crimes, disorderly persons offenses, local ordinance violations, and traffic offenses.
 What follows is a general overview of these offense types.

-A Camden County criminal lawyer at the Law Offices of Thomas J. Gosse offers skilled representation for those charged with the following crimes:
+A Camden County criminal lawyer at the Law Office of Thomas J. Gosse offers skilled representation for those charged with the following crimes: